Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Acoustoplastic softening mediated cold spray of Vanadium -Tungsten alloy

-In the previous sections, we presented that ultrasound-assisted viscoplasticity contributes to the formation of amorphous $W$ structures through acoustic softening during the CS process, thereby enabling enhanced diffusion during plastic deformation.
-While this is useful for pure metals, one of the more pronounced applications is in alloy formation.
-In the next section, we present a case study of the formation of a $V$-$W$ alloy coating on a $W$ substrate using CS, achieved via ultrasound perturbation.
+In the previous sections, we presented that acoustoplasticity in the ultrasound-assisted CS process contributes to enhanced plastic deformation.
+While this is useful for pure metals, one of the more pronounced applications could be CSAM with prealloyed particles to form heterogeneous interface.
+In the next section, we present a case study of the formation of a $V$-$W$ alloy coating on a $W$ substrate using CS via ultrasonic perturbation.